Signbank/FinSL-signbank/README.md

 * **Repo owner or admin**

-Henri Nieminen, owner of this repository
+Henri Nieminen, admin of this repository

 * **Other community or team contact**